-- The use of squeeze bottles is currently permitted, since their use greatly reduces spills and the small rate of intermittent discharge through a squeeze bottle's discharge tube has not proven to be a hazard. - The following applies for the dispensing of flammable and combustible liquids from containers greater than 5 gallons (20 L): - o For dispensing of Class I flammable liquids, drum pumps should be used.
+- Class I liquids shall not be transferred between conductive containers of greater than 1.3-gallon (5 L) capacity unless the containers are electrically interconnected by direct bonding or by indirect bonding through a common grounding system. - The use of squeeze bottles is currently permitted, since their use greatly reduces spills and the small rate of intermittent discharge through a squeeze bottle's discharge tube has not been proven to be a hazard. - The following applies for the dispensing of flammable and combustible liquids from containers greater than 5 gallons (20 L): - For dispensing of Class I flammable liquids, drum pumps should be used.
 For dispensing of Class II and Class III liquids, self-closing faucets may be used.
 Use drip cans below faucets with on-side dispensing operations of Class II liquids in areas where the ambient temperature can approach 100°F (38°C).
 A shallow metal drip pan is acceptable for use with Class II (except as noted) and Class III combustible liquids.
-The drum pumps, self-closing faucets, and drip cans should be UL/FM Approved. - When dispensing by faucet, the spout or the flexible metal hose MUST be in contact with the containers by a bonding strap or grounding wire cable. - When dispensing by pump, the dispensing hose must be equipped with a ground wire, both to ground the supply and the receiving container. - When using metal drum racks, the drums, racks and containers being filled must be bonded and grounded. - Rotary pumps must be equipped with proper hoses and grounding straps to the receiving container. - Where possible, dispensing from larger to smaller containers should utilize approved safety cans. - Provide safety bungs on drums of Class I liquids arranged for upright dispensing with a drum pump that is not equipped with pressure and vacuum relief vents.
+The drum pumps, self-closing faucets, and drip cans should be UL/FM Approved. - When dispensing by faucet, the spout or the flexible metal hose MUST be in contact with the containers by a bonding strap or grounding wire cable. - When dispensing by pump, the dispensing hose must be equipped with a ground wire, both to ground the supply and the receiving container. - When using metal drum racks, the drums, racks, and containers being filled must be bonded and grounded. - Rotary pumps must be equipped with proper hoses and grounding straps to the receiving container. - Where possible, dispensing from larger to smaller containers should utilize approved safety cans. - Provide safety bungs on drums of Class I liquids arranged for upright dispensing with a drum pump that is not equipped with pressure and vacuum relief vents.
 If ambient temperatures can approach 100°F (38°C), safety bung use should include Class II liquids.
 Also provide safety bungs on drums of Class II and III liquids arranged for on-side dispensing.